rsmbl/Resemble.js/README.md

 #### Reference to academic papers

 As people have asked in the past, Resemble.js hasn't knowingly implemented any published ideas.
 RGBA colour comparison is simple and straightforward when working with the Canvas API.
-The antialiasing algorithim was developed at [Huddle](https://github.com/HuddleEng) over several days of trial-and-error using various false-positive results from PhantomCSS tests.
+The antialiasing algorithm was developed at [Huddle](https://github.com/HuddleEng) over several days of trial-and-error using various false-positive results from PhantomCSS tests.

 ---